What is a surcharge?

 There are specific rules for adding a surcharge to your transactions.
 Please be sure to read the section named Rules for Merchants below to make sure that they are being followed for all transactions which include a surcharge.

-- Click on the Process a Credit Card button.
+Click on the Process button.

-- Click Customize this Form.
+- Click on the Customize link.

 - Set the Surcharge field to Display or Required.